 ACE units in acute care hospitals promote mobility and include processes to provide patient-centered care with nursing-initiated protocols.
 ACE units involve more intensive discharge planning and more detailed education to improve medication compliance, in comparison to usual hospital care.
 In clinical trials, care in ACE units was associated with greater independence in ADLs at discharge, less frequent discharge to a nursing home, shorter and less expensive hospitalization , as well as higher satisfaction rates among patients, family members, physicians, and nurses .

 Due to the logistical barriers of having dedicated geriatric inpatient units (eg, unfilled beds when the census is light, overflow to other units when the unit is full), some programs have attempted to recreate the core elements of ACE units for hospitalized older persons who are not located on a single unit .
+One matched cohort study indicated that benefits may include lower rates of adverse events, shorter hospital stays, and better satisfaction .
 Whether these "virtual" units are as effective as ACE units is unknown.
 The lack of a consistent nursing staff that is trained in the care of older persons may diminish the effectiveness of this model.

 Post-hospital discharge — Key elements of post-hospital discharge geriatric assessment include targeting criteria to identify vulnerable patients, a program of multidimensional assessment, comprehensive discharge planning, and home follow-up with nurses with specialized geriatrics training who visit the patients during the hospitalization and at least twice during the weeks following discharge.
 This intervention usually is initiated one to two days prior to hospital discharge.
 Similar to the home assessments discussed above, the post-discharge home visits are supplemented by telephone calls and additional visits by physical therapy, occupational therapy, social work, and/or home nursing services when indicated.
 (See 'Home assessment' above.)